 But I have a confession to make.

-Even after all the effort I put into the planning and preparation phase of healthy eating, it’s sometimes hard to stir up the “want to”.
+Even after all the effort I put into the planning and preparation phase of clean eating, it’s sometimes hard to stir up the “want to”.

 My solution?

 Easy recipes that make healthy food more fun to eat!
-Things like apple oatmeal breakfast bars, delicious homemade ranch dressing, and – you guessed it – honey roasted almonds!
+Things like Apple Oatmeal Breakfast Bars that feel like dessert for breakfast, delicious Homemade Ranch Dressing for dipping those veggies, and – you guessed it – honey roasted almonds to add something special to those salads!

 Yum!